Best Online Master's in Counseling

 Accreditation for Online Master's in Counseling Degrees

-Additionally, an online master's degree program in counseling may hold accreditation from a field-specific institution, such as the Council for Accreditation of Counseling and Related Programs or the Master of Psychology and Counseling Accreditation Council.
+Additionally, an online master's degree program in counseling may hold accreditation from an industry-specific accrediting body, such as the Council for Accreditation of Counseling and Related Programs or the Master of Psychology and Counseling Accreditation Council.

 Popular with our students.